pranulkbv28/Coding-Ninjas-Files/JavaScript/README.md

 - If we were to `console.log(this)` in a webpage, it would print the **window** object.

 ## Object Oriented Programming (OOP) in JavaScript

+### Characteristics of OOPs

+- **Encapsulation**: Encapsulation is the bundling of data and methods that operate on that data into a single unit.
+- **Abstraction**: Abstraction is the concept of hiding the complex implementation details and showing only the necessary features of an object.
+- **Inheritance**: Inheritance is the mechanism by which one class acquires the properties and behavior of another class.
+- **Polymorphism**: Polymorphism is the ability of an object to take on many forms.
+- **Class**: A class is a blueprint for creating objects (a particular data structure), providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).

 ### Object Literal